neuhoffd/RJMCMC/readme.md

 To install the sampler, you can download all necessary files by clicking on "Download ZIP" on the right.
 Extract the files to a directory of your choosing, navigate there within Matlab or add it to the Matlab path.

 Tested on Matlab R2015a running on Windows Server 2014 and Windows 7 Professional.
 Utilizes the Statistics Toolbox.
+Note that the sampler requires significant amounts of RAM depending on the number of draws.
+At least 8 GB are recommended!